 Two years later, however, he was in trouble again.
 Christy Mathewson had become manager of the Reds, and Matty suspended his old friend in August 1918 for offering bribes to teammates and opponents, including Giant pitcher Pol Perritt, to influence the outcome of games on which he had bet.

 At a postseason hearing before NL president John Heydler, three Reds players--Jimmy Ring, Greasy Neale, and Mike Regan--testified against a defiant Chase.
-But neither Mathewson, serving with the military in France, nor Perritt was present, and McGraw himself testified that he could not confirm the allegation that Chase had offered Perritt a bribe.
+But neither Mathewson, serving with the military in France, nor Perritt was present, and John McGraw himself testified that he could not confirm the allegation that Chase had offered Perritt a bribe.
 A frustrated Heydler had no choice but to let Chase off the hook.

 To the surprise of practically no one, the newly exonerated Prince Hal quickly signed on with McGraw's Giants, who were in dire need of a first baseman.
 "I have found him a most agreeable chap, and I am sure we will get along without a hitch," predicted the manager in the spring.
 (Adding to the intrigue, Mathewson returned from France and also joined the Giants as a coach.)